 The Characteristics of Classic Tango

-Dancing tango is not just stepping to the beat of the music being played - that perhaps is how disco is danced, but not tango.
-Dancing tango is dancing the sentiment and feelings of the music.
-Sentimentalism is a notable feature of classic tango.
+Dancing tango is not merely stepping to the beat of the music being played—that perhaps is how disco is danced, but not tango.
+Dancing tango is dancing the sentiment and emotions embedded in the music.
+Sentimentality is a defining characteristic of classic tango.
 Created by early immigrants to Argentina, tango embodies the homesickness and nostalgia of its creators and reflects their thirst for love and longing for a better life (see Tango: The Historical and Cultural Impacts).
 Modern rock bands with electronically amplified instruments might be able to create a more majestic sound, but they cannot replicate the lingering sentiment of classic tango.
-That is not only because modern electronic instruments are not designed to convey the emotions of tango, but also because the contemporary rockers lack the experience of the early immigrants.
+This is not only because modern electronic instruments are ill-suited to convey the emotional depth of tango, but also because contemporary rockers lack the experiences of the early immigrants.
 Classic tango is a product of a specific era in Argentina.
 The environment of its mass production has ceased to exist in modern times, but the human emotions expressed in classic tango are universal and timeless, which people of the contemporary age, especially those struggling at the bottom, can still understand and resonate (see Why People Dance Tango).
-Dancing tango, one should not just dance the steps and ignore the feelings of the music, because only by understanding and resonating with these feelings can one dance tango well.
+Dancing tango, one should not just dance the steps and ignore the emotions of the music, because only by understanding and resonating with these emotions can one dance tango well.

 Subscribe to: